ssube/mocha-foam/README.md

 });
 ```

-Assertions can be made through `expect` (and the other chai assertions) or by returning a boolean.
+Assertions can be made through `expect` (and the other chai assertions) or by returning a boolean, and may be `async`
+functions.
+The test callbacks are called with a Mocha context, so [the usual caveats](https://mochajs.org/#arrow-functions) apply.

 Note the wrapped `it` passed to the suite callback by `over`.
 This calls through to Mocha's `it`, after wrapping the
 test in a fast-check property.
 Most Mocha features, like `beforeEach` and `afterEach` hooks, work correctly within